CsatiZoltan/t8code-wiki/Home.md

 If you are a developer and want to contribute to t8code, please see the [Coding guidelines.](https://github.com/holke/t8code/wiki/Coding-Guideline)

 If you have any questions, please contact the developers.
+You will find additional information on the [t8code Website](https://dlr-amr.github.io/t8code/).